flexbox/react-native-bootcamp/hackathon/nerd-fm/README.md

 # nerd-fm

-> Spotify Clone to play music
+> Spotify Clone to play music created with expo

 ## Tooling